QRXqrx/poco-oopsla25-major/README.md

-# Artifacts of PoCo (OOPSLA'25)
+# Artifacts of PoCo (OOPSLA'26)

-OOPSLA'2425 Submission: *Peeling off the Cocoon: Unveiling Suppressed Golden Seeds for Mutational Greybox Fuzzing*
+OOPSLA'26 Submission: *Peeling off the Cocoon: Unveiling Suppressed Golden Seeds for Mutational Greybox Fuzzing*

-PoCo is a technique that aims at enhancing modern coverage-based seed selection (CSS) techniques, such as `afl-cmin`, by gradually removing obstacle conditional statements and conducting deeper seed selection.
+PoCo is a technique that aims to enhance modern coverage-based seed selection (CSS) techniques (such as `afl-cmin`) by gradually removing obstacle conditional statements and conducting deeper seed selection.

-This repository/package contains the current version of PoCo's artifact.
-The artifact includes (1) the source code of the PoCo prototype, (2) part of the intermediate and final data of PoCo experiments, and (3) some key scripts for conducting experiments and data analyses.
-All artifacts and updates can be found at this [anonymous repository](https://anonymous.4open.science/r/poco-oopsla25-major-FB39).
+ The PoCo artifacts include (1) the source code of the PoCo prototype, (2) the PoCo fork of the Magma benchmark that integrates seed sets evaluated in PoCo experiments,  (3) part of the intermediate and final data of PoCo experiments, and (4) key scripts for conducting experiments and data analyses.

-Note that our submission is under a Major revision, and some of the artifacts are still under construction :construction:.

 **P.S.
 The Name Changing History**

 - PoC -> Poff -> PoCo
 - All three names come from the metaphor: *Peeling off the Cocoon*.
-- All three names are used interchangeably across the artifact and all refer to the proposed technique.
+- All three names are used interchangeably across the artifact, and all refer to the proposed technique.

 ## 1 Artifact Details